ramseeker/poole/_posts/2023-03-09-free-jekyll.md

 ---
-title: It's kind of hard to beat free
+title: it's kind of hard to beat free
 layout: post
 ---